Applying for financial aid for graduate and professional students

 Applying for financial aid ... is as easy as 1, 2, 3.

 Applying for financial aid can be a painless process if you keep in mind some helpful hints and follow the instructions provided here.
-If you'd like to determine how much aid you'll need to attend Marquette, please visit the FAFSA4caster.
+To determine how much aid you will need to attend Marquette, you first need to estimate your costs, visit Cost of Attendance for Graduate and Professional Degrees to get started.

 Submit the FAFSA